kichikuou/web/README.md

 This directory contains the source code for the website's stylesheet.
 `npm run build` mentioned above also builds the stylesheet.

-#### fslib
-This is a dummy Emscripten program that allows access to save files stored in the Emscripten file system before the game engine (system3 or xsystem35) is loaded.

 #### dist
 This directory is published at https://kichikuou.github.io/web/.
 It contains static files such as HTML, as well as compiled JavaScript, WASM, and CSS files.